-Consultant Rheumatologist at Nottingham University Hospitals and President of the British Society for Rheumatology
+Consultant rheumatologist at Nottingham University Hospitals and past president of the British Society for Rheumatology

-Peter Lanyon has been a Consultant Rheumatologist at Nottingham University Hospitals NHS Trust for the last 18 years and President of the British Society for Rheumatology since 2016.
+Peter Lanyon has been a consultant rheumatologist at Nottingham University Hospitals NHS Trust for the last 18 years and is a past president of the British Society for Rheumatology.

-After graduating from the University of Birmingham in 1986, he started his career in General Practice; this provided an unique insight into the challenges of musculoskeletal disease and included research demonstrating unmet educational needs amongst doctors training in primary care.
+After graduating from the University of Birmingham in 1986, he started his career in general practice; this provided an unique insight into the challenges of musculoskeletal disease and included research demonstrating unmet educational needs among doctors training in primary care.